 - Having antibodies to the virus that causes COVID-19 might provide protection from getting infected with the virus again.”

-This means that a positive test is actually a good result because people have developed their immunity against this disease.
-So why then do compulsory vaccination?
-Why are masks, social distancing, and the lockdown needed?
-Was this strategy harmful from the start?
+In fact, this could mean that a positive test is actually a good result because people have developed immunity against this disease.